oswaldderiemaecker/decred-k8s/dcrstakepool/README.md

 ```

 Use https://192.168.99.100:32110 (note the https) to connect to the DCR Stake Pool site.
-Note: You may have to wait a minute.
+Note: You may have to wait a minute or so.

 Alternatively you can use port-forward: